winccoa/javascript-examples/telegram_bot/javascript/tgbot/README.md

    > npm install
    ```

-6. Add a __JavaScript Manager__ with `tgbot/index.js` as its only parameter.
+6. Add a __JavaScript Manager__ with `tgchannel/index.js` as its only parameter.
 Set Start mode to __manual__.

 7. Create new telegram bot https://core.telegram.org/bots which will result in an API Key to be used.

-8. Put you API key from step 7 to dpe "myBot.apiKey" via WinCC OA Para module
+8. Put you API key from step 7 to dpe "myChannel.apiKey" via WinCC OA Para module

 9. Start the manager added in step 6.

-10. Open the panel TgBotPanel.pnl using the WinCC OA User Interface
+10. Open the panel TgChannelPanel.pnl using the WinCC OA User Interface

-### TgBotPanel.pnl
+### TgChannelPanel.pnl

  - To assign user name (group name) to chat id, choose chat id and user/group name (or type it).
 Press button "Assign users/groups"